millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 >>> print(v[3:7])
 [ 3 -2  1  0]

-There is another optional option in slicing called ``step``.
+There is another optional parameter in slicing called ``step``.

 >>> my_array[start:stop:step]

-``step`` determines how many elements we step over.
+``step`` determines how many elements we skip over.
 So

 >>> print(v[3:7:2])
 [3 1]

-will start at index 3 and get every second element until it gets to index 7.
+will start at index 3 and select every second element until it reaches (but does not include) 7.

 Here are some more examples: